Omics Filtered View¶

 Create a Saved Filter¶

-- Select the filtering criteria
+- Select the filtering criteria from the filters on the left side of the page.

 Click the Save button beneath the Saved Filters dropdown menu.